gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-2/main.typ

 #colbreak()
 = Intro

-All complete code can be found in the Appendix section @appendix.
+Complete code snippets can be found in the Appendix section @appendix of the respective section.

 #set page(columns: 1)